QMICodeBase/TORTOISEV4/README.md

 # TORTOISEV4 installation

 There are 3 ways you can use TORTOISEV4:
-1) Download pre-compiled executables for Linux and MACOSX from   https://tortoise.nibib.nih.gov/
+1) Download pre-compiled executables for Linux (any distribution) from the Rlease section (on the right) form this GitHub page.
 2) Download the Docker containers
 3) Compile the source code